FarronF/limerick-council-meetings/meetings/2025/04/08-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation SPC Meeting - 19th February 2025.md

 him and Mr. J Gannon for further discussions on the matter.
 Cllr.
 Leddin welcomed the response

-and the proposal to advance discussion.---
+and the proposal to advance discussion.
+---
 8

 **Item 6: Notice of Motion submitted by Councillor P. Doyle (referred from October Metro**